Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 Controls are as familiar: fire button to (erm) fire, upwards to thrust and left/right rotates your craft.
 I doubt there would be any reason to change this asteroid-ripping formula because it's tried, tested and works great.
 However, my problem is the craft's manoeuvrability which is far too sluggish by default, and that's a bit rubbish.

-Graphically, Rotor is lovely with a futuristic/Tron-like feeling for the training simulator.
+Graphically, Rotor is lovely, with a futuristic/Tron-like feel for the training simulator.
 Later levels look funky with colour and a design that feels 8-bit in some respects.
 The screen scrolls in all four directions smoothly but it will struggle to keep up with your ship if go too fast.
 Hmm, at least that forces you to be more careful I guess?

 The sounds are acceptable albeit not the best you've heard.
 There are effects for the engine, shooting, enemies, etc. They hold back the deafening silence of space and make Rotor pretty much what you expect.